madpsy/xpa125b_controller/README.md

 Note: The baud rate will be the same for both the onboard USB port and the hc-05/max3232.
 I suggest using `115200` as unlike the software serial option this is done in hardware so high baud rates are fine.
 For the hc-05 you can set this with the AT command from above.

-One downside to this approach is reprogramming the D1 Mini may not work when either the hc-05 or MAX3232 is connected so you may need to unplug it when you want to reprogram the device.
-Specifically the `RX` pin on the D1 Mini side (so the `TX` pin on the hc-05/MAX3232) needs disconnected so you could add a little switch to this connection.
-Alternatively if you just want to read from the serial interface and not send commands then you could simply not connect this pin.
+One downside to this approach is sending commands from the USB serial port to the the D1 Mini may not work when either the hc-05 or MAX3232 is connected.
+This means reprogramming may not either.
+The `RX` pin on the D1 Mini side (so the `TX` pin on the hc-05/MAX3232) needs disconnected so you could add a little switch to this connection.
+Alternatively if you just want to read with the hc-05/MAX3232 interface and not send commands then you could simply not connect this pin.

 Now you could, for example, use an Icom IC-705 via bluetooth with one hc-05 and also have the standard serial port available over bluetooth using the second hc-05.